 Modules may only be completed in order.

-- Upon successful completion of the course (by achieving at least 75% in the final assessment module quiz) each participant will be able to print out a form confirming successful completion of the course.
-The form must be printed at the time as it cannot be accessed retrospectively.
+- Upon successful completion of the course (by achieving the required score in the final assessment module quiz) each participant will be able to print out a form confirming successful completion of the course.

 - The course may be undertaken at the particpant's own pace but it is recommended the modules are completed within a two week period.

 - To obtain a Certificate of Completion for ASCIA anaphylaxis e-training a result of 100% is required for the Final assessment.
 If this result is not obtained on the first attempt, users can reattempt the course.

 - Certificate of Completion may be printed or saved as PDF file.
 Sign the certificate for your record.

 - The person who confirms your practice with trainer devices must also sign the certificate.

 Answer: ASCIA anaphylaxis e-training courses for school and CEC staff have been provided by ASCIA, the peak professional body for allergy and clinical immunology in Australia and New Zealand, since they were first developed by ASCIA in 2010.
 The course does not require accreditation due to it being developed by a peak body, and it is the recommended training for school staff in most regions, including VIC, NSW, QLD and WA.

 ASCIA anaphylaxis e-training is registered with the NSW Education Standards Authority (NESA).
 From 6th February 2021, NSW teachers who complete ASCIA anaphylaxis e-training are responsible for recording of any Elective Professional Development courses they complete into eTAMS https://etams.nesa.nsw.edu.au/SignIn?ReturnUrl=%2f